 Does RICS chartership (MRICS) increase your salary?

 Yes, significantly.
-Chartered quantity surveyors (MRICS) consistently earn 15–25% more than non-chartered professionals at the same experience level.
+Chartered quantity surveyors (MRICS) consistently earn 15–25% more than non-chartered professionals with the same level of experience.
 Chartership also opens access to senior roles — including associate, principal, and commercial manager positions — that are often unavailable to non-chartered QSs.

 Is quantity surveying a well-paid career?

 Quantity surveying is one of the better-paid professions in the UK construction industry.
 The career offers strong salary progression, from around £28,000 at graduate level to £80,000–£130,000+ at senior management and director level.
-Combined with benefits such as car allowances, bonuses, and excellent job security due to the ongoing skills shortage, QS represents an attractive career choice financially.
+Combined with benefits such as car allowances, bonuses, and excellent job security due to the ongoing skills shortage, QS represents an attractive financial career choice.

 What is the highest-paid QS specialisation?